nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 3. Open the `/data/` folder.
 4. Open your data export file (`addressbook.csv`/`addressbook.txt`) in your application of choice.

-**Q**: I have created a data export file in CSV/TXT.
-How can I open my data in BA€ on a different computer?
+**Q**: How can I open my data in BA€ on a different computer?
 **A**:
 1. Install BA€ on your secondary computer.
-2. Copy your data export file (`addressbook.csv`/`addressbook.txt`) from BA€'s `/data/` folder on your primary computer.
+2. Copy your data file (`addressbook.json`) from BA€'s `/data/` folder on your primary computer.
-3. Place the copied file in BA€'s `/data/` folder on your secondary computer.
+3. Paste the copied data file in BA€'s `/data/` folder on your secondary computer.

 --------------------------------------------------------------------------------------------------------------------